ESPN on ABC: 2020s: Revitalization of sports on ABC

 On March 10, 2021, ESPN announced a new, seven-year broadcast deal with the NHL, which included games on ESPN, ABC, and ESPN+ beginning in the 2021–22 season.
 ABC's first game back featured the New York Rangers and the Boston Bruins in the annual Thanksgiving Showdown on November 26, 2021.
 After ABC aired the 2022 NHL All-Star Game, the network aired a weekly game under the ABC Hockey Saturday branding, which began on February 26.
 The package primarily aired on Saturday afternoons, with one primetime game on March 19 to accommodate afternoon coverage of the 2022 NCAA Division I women's basketball tournament.
 All games broadcast by ABC are simulcast on ESPN+.
-The 2022 Stanley Cup Finals marked the first to be broadcast in their entirety on over-the-air television since 1980, as the Finals had since either been partially or exclusively carried on cable.
+The 2022 Stanley Cup Final marked the first to be broadcast in their entirety on over-the-air television since 1980, as the Finals had since either been partially or exclusively carried on cable.

 In 2021, ABC broadcast its first UFC card, Holloway vs. Kattar on January 16, 2021, from Abu Dhabi.
 In 2022, ABC aired UFC in primetime for the first time when it aired the prelims of UFC 276 on July 2, 2022.

 In 2022, as part of a contract renewal with Wimbledon, ABC began airing live weekend matches.
 In 2023, ABC aired weekend matches from the US Open for the first time.

 In the 2024 season, ABC took over the Southeastern Conference (SEC)'s top college football package, billed as the SEC on ABC, including regular season games and the SEC Championship Game.
 Unlike previous rightsholder CBS (which traditionally aired SEC games at 3:30 p.m.
 ET), ABC airs SEC games in any of its Saturday windows (including Saturday Night Football), with the network regularly airing SEC double- and tripleheaders.
 Also beginning in 2024, ABC began to hold partial rights to the College Football Playoff, simulcasting two first-round games with ESPN.
 Beginning in 2027, ABC will simulcast the College Football Playoff National Championship with ESPN.